MSAT G2 Mobile Satellite Radio

 As you can see from the picture on the right, the antenna which is mounted via magnetic mounts on the outside of the vehicle as a direct line of site to the satellite is required.
 The G2 is also available in Fixed (in building) and Marine (vessels) installations.

-Powered by Ligado (formerly Lightsquared), MSAT Satellite Two-way Radio allows police, search and rescue teams, firefighters, work crews, off-road race vehicles and others to stay in touch and get the job done — virtually anywhere.The service covers North and Central America, northern South America, the Caribbean, Hawaii, and coastal waters.
+Powered by the Ligado Satellite Network, MSAT Satellite Two-way Radio allows police, search and rescue teams, firefighters, work crews, off-road race vehicles and others to stay in touch and get the job done — virtually anywhere.The service covers North and Central America, northern South America, the Caribbean, Hawaii, and coastal waters.

 Check out G2 Testimonials from the Baja 1000